 7. Even though you may want to, don’t isolate yourself

-Depriving yourself of any sort of support certainly isn’t going to resolve the issue.
+Depriving yourself of any sort of support certainly isn’t going to resolve the issue or help you handle the bullying.
 We know it may feel like the best thing to do at the time, but it will only make things worse by silencing you and reducing your self-esteem.
 Often people who are bullied slip into a victim status and see themselves as victims.
 It’s important that you look beyond that and don’t let the bullying dictate who you are.
 Talk about it, even if it’s to somebody at Ditch the Label.

 8. Look after your health